microsoft/OpenHack-FHIR/Challenge05-AzureDataAnalytics/ReadMe.md

 <center><img src="../images/challenge05-architecture.png" width="450"></center>

-## To complete this challenge successfully, you will perform the following tasks.
+## To complete this challenge successfully, you will pick one option and will perform the following tasks.

-* **Convert FHIR data into ndjson** You will use Azure Data Factory for conversion.
+## **Option 1: Vizualize in PowerBI using PowerQuery Connector for FHIR**.
+## **Option 2:**
+   * **Process exported FHIR data using Databricks**.
-* **Process the data into structured format**.
-You will use Databricks to process and store the data in Azure SQL DB.
+   * **Persist structured data into Azure SQL DB**.
-* **Vizualize the data for analysis**.
-You will use PowerQuery to transform and PowerBI for vizualization.
+   * **Vizualize in PowerBI using SQL Connector**.

 ## Before you start

-Make sure you have completed the pre-work covered in the previous challenge: [Challenge00 - Pre-requisites: Technical and knowledge requirements for completing the Challenges](../Challenge00-Prerequistes/ReadMe.md).
+* Make sure you have completed the pre-work covered in the previous challenge: [Challenge00 - Pre-requisites: Technical and knowledge requirements for completing the Challenges](../Challenge00-Prerequistes/ReadMe.md).

+* Make sure you have completed [Challenge01 - Azure API for FHIR: Generate, Ingest and Store synthetic data into Azure API for FHIR](../Challenge01-AzureAPIforFHIR/ReadMe.md).

 ## Getting Started

-## Task #1: Export FHIR data to ndjson using Azure Data Factory
-This section shows
+## Option 1:
+* Go to **Secondary AD** tenant.
+   * Go to Azure AD, click on Users.
+Part of the [Challenge01](../Challenge01-AzureAPIforFHIR/ReadMe.md) deployment created an admin user {ENVIRONMENTNAME}-admin@{yournamefhirad}.onmicrosoft.com.
+   * Note down the admin user and password.
+If you don't remember the password, click Reset password.
+You will get temporary password, use can change password next time you login.
+   * Click on the user and note down the Object ID of the user.
+* Open PowerBI Desktop.
+[Download](https://powerbi.microsoft.com/en-us/downloads/) if you don't have one.
+   * Go to File --> Options and settings --> Data source settings and Click **Clear All Permissions**
+   * Click **Get Data** from the menu.
+   * Search **FHIR**, select and click Connect.
+   * Type FHIR URL **https://{your resource prefix}.azurehealthcareapis.com**.
+   * Click Sign In.
+   * Use admin user from **Secondary tenant** and password.
-*
+   * Click Connect.
+   * Choose the tables you are interested in analyzing and click **Transform data**.
+   * You should see all tables you selected loaded into Power Query Editor.
+   * You are ready to transform and analyze the data.

+## Option 2:
-## Task #2: Process and Load into Azure SQL Database using Azure Databricks
+## Task #1: Process and Load into Azure SQL Database using Azure Databricks
-This section shows
+* Azure SQL Server
+   * Create a SQL Server/SQL Database.
+Provide Database User name and Password.
+You will need these information in the Task #2 below.
+   * Open Editor and run DDL script
+* Databricks
+   * Create Cluster
+   * Import notebook
+   * Update all values
+   * Run All
+* Validate data loaded
-*
+   * Run Select script

-## Task #3: Visualize in PowerBI using Power Query FHIR Converter
+## Task #2: Visualize in PowerBI using Azure SQL Server
-This section shows
-*
+* Open PowerBI Desktop.
+[Download](https://powerbi.microsoft.com/en-us/downloads/) if you don't have one.
+   * Go to File --> Options and settings --> Data source settings and Click **Clear All Permissions**
+   * Click **Get Data** from the menu.
+   * Search **Azure SQL**, select and click Connect.
+   * Type in Server and Database from Task #1 above.
+Leave Import checked.
+Click Ok.
+   * Click Database on the left menu.
+Type in User name and Password from Task #1 above.
+   * Choose all the tables you are interested in analyzing/visualizing and click Transform data.
+   * You are ready to transform and analyze the data.

+## Task #4: Clean Up Resources
+* **Pause/Disable/Stop** Azure resources created above if you are NOT going to use it immediately
+* **Delete** Azure resources created above if you DON'T need them anymore
+* **Disable** Data Export in IoT Central

 ## Congratulations!
 You have successfully completed Challenge05!